What Do Blue Jays Eat?

 Do Blue Jays eat Human Food?

-In addition to information provided of food sources above, blue jays eat human food scraps and will visit bird feeders for seeds, nuts, and suet.
+In addition to the information provided on food sources above, blue jays eat human food scraps and will visit bird feeders for seeds, nuts, and suet.

 However, it’s important to note that not all human foods are safe for birds, so it’s best to provide blue jays with a varied diet of natural foods.